zoffline/zwift-offline/README.md

   * Note: this is not secure.
 Only do this if you are comfortable with your login credentials being stored in a clear text file.

+### Step 6 [OPTIONAL]: Enable ghosts

+* Create a file called "enable_ghosts.txt" inside zoffline's storage directory
+* When you save an activity the ghost will be saved in ``storage/<player_id>/ghosts``
+* Copy ghost files to ``storage/<player_id>/ghosts/load`` and they will be loaded in the next activity
+* You must ensure that the loaded ghost files are from the same map and route you are going to ride

 ## Dependencies

 Docker